rpkish/Subduino-SSM/README.md

 Subaru Select Monitor to Canbus adapter

 #Credits
-This application uses Open Source components.
+This application carries the GNU General Public License and uses Open Source components.
 You can find the source code of their open source projects.
-We acknowledge and are grateful to these developers for their contributions to open source.
+I acknowledge and are grateful to these developers for their contributions to open source.

 Project: WRXClockPodMod https://drive.google.com/file/d/0ByGxElIxzv3deE43MzN4OHZIa1k/view
 Verion: 2